External scholarships and other funding

-You’ll find information on EU tuition fee loans and other funding to study in the UK on this page.
-If you need any advice please contact us.
+You’ll find information on external scholarships and funding for international students to study in the UK on this page.

 You'll find information on tuition fee loans and other funding opportunities for EU students below.

-If you have questions about the results of the EU referendum and how this may affect your studies please read our EU Referendum FAQs for the most up-to-date information.
+If you have questions about how the UK's departure from the EU may affect your studies please read our international student support advice for the most up-to-date information.

-As an EU student, you can apply for a loan from the UK government to help with tuition fee costs.
-If you applied through UCAS you'll get a tuition fee application form from them.
+Eligible EU students can apply for a loan from the UK Government to help with tuition fee costs.

 Other funding for EU students

-A variety of external organisations including governmental agencies, charities and industry also offer funding opportunities for EU postgraduate students.
+A variety of external organisations including governmental agencies, charities and industry also offer funding opportunities for.
 Further information is available from:

 Erasmus + Masters loan (France and Spain)